 READERS are again warned not to hand over their receivers to men who may call at the door professing to be either service engineers from a radio firm, from the Post Office or from the police authorities.
 The old confidence trick is again being worked, where someone calls and claims to be one of the above and requires to take the set away.

-Missing pages: 515-518, 525-528 ROUND the WORLD of WIRELESS (Continued) New Radio Beacon Guide for Aircraft FOR the guidance of air liners approaching I Croydon, a new automatic radio beacon, erected at Mitcham, about four miles north-west of the airport, is now in operation.
-It sends out one-minute signals Amsterdam, and the signals, which are continuous from 7 a.m. to 10 p.m.
-INTERESTING and TOPICAL NEWS and NOTES stations broadcast news supplied by the Japanese military authorities, in addition to lectures in Japanese, Chinese, and English.
+New Radio Beacon Guide for Aircraft Crowder of air liners approaching Croydon, a new automatic radio beacon, erected at Mitcham, about four miles north-west of the airport, is now in operation.
+It sends out one-minute signals on the same frequency as a beacon at Amsterdam, and the signals, which are continuous from 7 a.m. to 10 p.m.

+stations broadcast news supplied by the Japanese military authorities, in addition to lectures in Japanese, Chinese, and English.